tschieggm/bluebikes-importer/src/bluebikes/stations/legacy/README.md

 ### Git etiquette

-A single `station_mapping_input.csv` file has been committed to the repository to create the initial results set.
+A single `legacy_station_input.csv` example file has been committed to the repository to create the initial results set.
 This file was generated in June 2024 and should not need to be regenerated.